treyhakanson/database-notes/PostgreSQL/basic_notes.md

 ## Overview

-PostgreSQL is a popular, open-source database built on SQL (Structured Query Language)
+PostgreSQL is a popular, open-source database built on SQL (Structured Query Language).

+Check out this [link](https://www.pgexercises.com/) for some additional practice.

 ### Common Commands